Skip to main content

 Flux Measurements and Calculations-revised according to the new doc from PI

 The soil respiration station (SRS) is a fully automated, low-powered system that measures soil surface CO2 flux from three FD chambers (Figure 1).
 The FD chambers function in a similar capacity to dynamic chambers, but instead of employing moving parts, the FD chambers use passive membranes to regulate the flow of gas allowing for instrumentation to be powered off between measurement intervals, thereby achieving very low power consumption and high reliability (Risk et al., 2011).
 Two measurements are recorded from each FD chamber: one for atmospheric (Atm) CO2 and one for soil CO2 using an eosGP CO2 gas analyzer (Eosense Inc.), and pump system.
-The units for soil CO2 and atm CO2 are in ppm.
+The units for soil CO2 and atm CO2 concentrations are in ppm.
 Using these two values, and a chamber-specific, pre-calibrated flux constant, G, can be determined (Equation 1).

 Flux = G (SoilCO2 - AtmCO2) (1)